shaafkhan10k/AI-ML_Internship_tasks-/README.md

-# Exploring-and-Visualizing-a-Simple-Dataset-
-Contains AI/ML tasks
+## List of AI/ML tasks for internship